jhyqt5/Dog-Years/README.md

 * Working witt @IBOutlets and @IBActions
 * Working with functions
 * Refactoring code
+* Learn how to use Git/Github with Xcode

 ## Motivation
 The primary motivation behind this project is to learn the ins and outs of xcode and swift programming language.